As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Geodes and thundereggs are true miracles in the geology world.
 They are highly praised because of their intriguing appearance and formation history.
 Both geodes and thundereggs look like ordinary stones from the outside.
 At the same time, they hide a magnificent world of minerals of various forms inside.

-The main difference between geode and thunderegg is that geode is composed of crystals with a hollow inside, while thunderegg is solid.
+The main difference between a geode and a thunderegg is that a geode is composed of crystals with a hollow inside, while a thunderegg is solid.
 Thunderegg has defined rock and mineral composition.
-Thundereggs are chalcedony consolidation in rhyolites rocks, while geodes can contain various types of crystals.
+Thundereggs are chalcedony consolidations in rhyolite rocks, while geodes can contain various types of crystals.

 Geodes and thundereggs may appear similar at the first glance.
 That’s why a lot of misunderstanding occurs in their differentiation.
-We will provide you a complete disclosure of how to separate them easily.
+We will provide you with complete disclosure of how to separate them easily.

 If you are interested in checking out the best book about geodes and their identification you can find it by clicking here (Amazon link).